georgexyz19/georgexyz.com/content/posts/flask-user-authentication.md

     - It needs a template to show the form.
     - It will initialize a `user` instance and commit it to the db.

+User email confirmation logic is not very difficult.
+The system sends an email to a user during registration.
+The email contains a link to a view function that changes a field of `User` model in the database.
+The interesting part is that user id is not passed around in text, instead it is encoded into tokens.
+Below are the steps.

+1. Modify the `User` model.
+    - Add a `confirm` boolean field.
+    - Add two methods `generate_confirmation_token` and `confirm`
+2. Send an email in `register` view function.
+    - The email does not need forms, but it needs templates.
+    - Email has link to a `confirm` view function and contains token
+3. Add a `confirm` view function
+    - The function has a `<token>` as a variable.
+    - It calls `current_user.confirm` method to change db field.

+If the user confirms, everything is good.
+But the system needs to consider what happens when a user does not confirm.
+The idea is to check every reqeust, and to show an `unconfirmed` page when necessary.
+The pages has a link to resend the confirmation email.

 There is also a [flask-user](https://flask-user.readthedocs.io/en/latest/) plugin that is widely used.